 Once detox and residential treatment are complete (approx. 3 weeks), patients are ready to step down to PHP or partial hospitalization programming.
 PHP treatment is 5 days a week and patients attend supervised activities on the weekends.
 Patients stay at this level of care for approximately 30 days before stepping down to IOP or intensive outpatient.

 IOP is a less intense treatment process, usually 3 days a week as opposed to 5 days a week.
 Patients are encouraged to get a job, volunteer, and go to meetings in their spare time.
-Once patients are close to completing at Banyan Treatment Center, case managers will set them up with aftercare close to their home, or if staying local, we will recommend transitional housing in the area.
+Once patients are close to completing at Banyan Treatment Centers, case managers will set them up with aftercare close to their home, or if staying local, we will recommend transitional housing in the area.

 After discharge, regardless of where they are, patients will receive phone calls from our Alumni team.
 We offer an event for them to attend once every two months and a bi-weekly Alumni meeting held at our facilities.

 How do you deal with difficult patients?
 What causes you to ask a patient to leave treatment?

 At Banyan, we approach resistance from patients from a motivational interviewing perspective and “roll with the resistance.”
 This means that we avoid direct confrontation, to ensure that our patients are feeling heard and safe, and help our patients formulate their own solutions to what they are being resistant to instead of forcing suggestions and directives on them.
 We rarely ask our patients to leave treatment but if we do, it is typically related to a behavioral issue that threatens the safety or treatment process of one or more patients in our community.